mhoemmen/cpp-proposals-pub/fix-rankk-rank2k/fix-rankk-rank2k.md

 1. Rank-1 and rank-2 updates currently unconditionally update and do not take a $\beta$ scaling factor.

-2. We propose making them consistent with the proposed change to the rank-k and rank-2k updates.
+2. We propose making all the rank-1 and rank-2 update functions consistent with the proposed change to the rank-k and rank-2k updates.
 This means both changing the meaning of the current overloads to be overwriting, and adding new overloads that are updating.
+This includes general (nonsymmetric), symmetric, and Hermitian rank-1 update functions, as well as symmetric and Hermitian rank-2 update functions.

 3. As a result, the exposition-only concept _`possibly-packed-inout-matrix`_ is no longer needed.
 We propose removing it.

-### In both BLAS and std::linalg, rank-1 and rank-2 unconditionally update
+### Current std::linalg behavior

 The rank-k and rank-2k update functions have the following rank-1 and rank-2 analogs, where $A$ denotes a symmetric or Hermitian matrix (depending on the function's name) and $x$ and $y$ denote vectors.